ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 As you can see altough it works, example 2 is clearly not what the user would expect.

-You can also start to see that some code parts depends on the target plateforme (windows / POSIX), for the rest of this article, I'll on the focus part.
+You can also start to see that some code parts depends on the target plateforme (windows / POSIX), for the rest of this article, I'll focus on the POSIX part.

 {% highlight python %}
 (p2cread, p2cwrite,